FeaturesPricingBlogResourcesAboutContact

 The free plan is too restrictive to be useful.
 Juicer's free tier allows only one social media source with a single embeddable feed.
 Your feed updates just once every 24 hours, and Juicer's branding is displayed prominently inside your feed.
 For any business that wants to show more than a single Instagram account on their site, the free plan is effectively a demo, not a usable product.
 Compare this to competitors that offer three sources and no forced branding on their free plans, and the gap becomes obvious.

 Source limits create artificial ceilings.
 Even on paid plans, Juicer restricts how many sources you can connect.
-The Lite plan at $15 per month gives you just three sources at roughly $5 each.
-The Starter plan at $25 per month gives you five sources — still about $5 per source.
-To meaningfully scale beyond that, you jump straight to the Pro plan at $99 per month for 30 sources.
+The Lite plan at $15 per month gives you just three sources at $5 per source.
+The Starter plan at $25 per month gives you five sources — still $5 per source.
+To get below $4 per source, you jump straight to the Pro plan at $99 per month for 30 sources.
 There is no mid-tier option for businesses that need, say, 10 or 15 sources without paying for 30.
-If you want to display different social content on different pages of your website — say, Google Reviews on your homepage and Instagram posts on your portfolio page — those source slots fill up fast.
+(We break down the full dollar-per-source math in the pricing comparison table below.
+For an even deeper look at every Juicer plan, see our Juicer.io pricing analysis.)

 Design options have not kept up with modern web standards.
 Juicer currently offers around nine built-in styles.
 While you can apply custom CSS on paid plans, the default templates feel dated compared to what newer tools provide.
 If you do not have a developer on staff to write custom CSS, you are working with designs that may not match the quality of the rest of your website.
 For a tool whose entire purpose is to display content on your site, this is a significant shortcoming.